polymergames/jdiamond/README.md

 ========
 [![Build Status](https://travis-ci.org/polymergames/jdiamond.svg?branch=master)](https://travis-ci.org/polymergames/jdiamond)

 `jdiamond` is a JavaScript game engine for desktop games.
-It is a node.js interface for [Diamond Engine](https://github.com/polymergames/Diamond), a 2D C++ game engine.
+It is a node.js interface for [Diamond](https://github.com/polymergames/Diamond), a 2D C++ game engine.
 It allows you to develop high-performance PC games that are rendered on native graphics libraries such as OpenGL.
 And unlike some desktop game engines that feature "JavaScript" scripting, it runs in a real node.js environment, allowing you to take full advantage of JavaScript features and the massive variety of node.js libraries.

 API
 ---